 Approval of changes in college academic requirements.
 The committee may initiate study of issues regarding improvement of any aspect of undergraduate education or specific undergraduate curriculum concerns, including issues pertaining to identifying, recruiting and enrolling students at Wright State University and make recommendations to the Faculty Senate.

 Undergraduate Academic Policies Committee Membership: One (1) faculty representative from each degree-granting undergraduate college, including the Lake Campus.
-The Faculty Vice President shall represent his/her college.
 A faculty representative may designate an alternate faculty representative who has voting privileges when the regular member is absent.
 The Program Director or designated faculty representative associated with any Faculty university-wide program, the University Provost or designee-and one (1) undergraduate student representative (selected by Student Government) will serve as ex-officio, non-voting members.

-Undergraduate Curriculum Review Committee
+Wright State Core Oversight Committee

-Undergraduate Curriculum Review Committee Charge: The Committee shall have oversight of all review activities related to undergraduate programs and courses.The Committee shall have the responsibility for the following:
+Wright State Core Oversight Committee Charge: The Committee shall ensure the integrity of the Wright State Core and oversee all assessment activities related to the Wright State Core and shall report to the Faculty Senate at least once per year.
+The Committee shall have the responsibility for the following:

-To provide Faculty Senate representation to the University Assurance of Learning Committee as part of the overall university assessment and accreditation process.
+Taking part in regular assessment of all courses within the Wright State Core, including Wright Core courses tagged with Integrated Writing, Multicultural Competence and Service Learning attributes to ensure the learning goals and objectives associated with the course attributes are satisfied.

-To conduct a periodic review of all courses with the Wright State Core, Integrated Writing, Multicultural Competence and Service Learning attributes to ensure the learning goals and objectives associated with the course attributes are satisfied.
+Recommending modifications to courses with the General Education, Integrated Writing, Multicultural Competence or Service Learning attributes that fail to measure learning goals and objectives associated with the course’s attribute(s) or removal of the course’s attributes to the UCC, UAPC, or the Faculty Senate itself as appropriate.

-To recommend modifications to courses with the General Education, Integrated Writing, Multicultural Competence or Service Learning attributes that fail to satisfy learning goals and objectives associated with the course’s attribute(s) or to recommend to the Faculty Senate removal of the course’s attribute(s).
+Communicating regularly with the University Assurance of Learning Committee.

-Undergraduate Curriculum Review Committee membership: One (1) faculty representative from each degree-granting undergraduate college, including the Lake Campus.
+Wright State Core Oversight Committee membership: One (1) faculty representative from each degree-granting undergraduate college, including the Lake Campus.
 Colleges may name an alternate faculty representative who has voting privileges when the regular member is absent.
-The Program Director or designated faculty representative associated with any Faculty Senate-approved course attribute, the University Provost or designee-and one (1) undergraduate student representative (selected by Student Government) will serve as ex-officio, non-voting members.
+The Program Director or designated faculty representative associated with any Faculty Senate-approved course attribute, the University Provost or designee, the CTL Faculty Director or faculty-ranked designee, and one (1) undergraduate student representative (selected by Student Government) will serve as ex-officio, non-voting members.
+Past chairs of UCRC may be asked to represent the Faculty Senate on the University Assurance of Learning Committee.